ChartsOrg/Charts/README.md

    - (Xcode 8.2+) Under "Build Options", mark "Always Embed Swift Standard Libraries"
 5. When using [Realm.io](https://realm.io/):
    - Note that the Realm framework is not linked with Charts - it is only there for *optional* bindings.
 Which means that you need to have the framework in your project, and in a compatible version to whatever is compiled with Charts.
 We will do our best to always compile against the latest version.
+   - You'll need to add `ChartsRealm` as a dependency too.

 ## 3rd party tutorials